Scams and Cons - How to Protect Yourself

 - Do I have to respond 'at once'?

-- Do I have to make a purchase to win a prize?
+- Do I have to purchase to win a prize?

 - Do I have to ring a premium rate phone number?